-If you're a sensitive skin queen, you're probably used to searching out beauty practices that protect your delicate, breakout-prone complexion.
+If you're a sensitive skin queen, you're probably used to searching out beauty practices that protect your breakout-prone complexion.
 Cleansers, lotions, even sunscreen...they each need to be carefully chosen.
 But have you given a second thought to your sunless tanning products?

-But persistent blemishes might be undermining your faux tan experience.
-The more you break out, the more tan you want to layer on.
-But the more tan you layer on, the more breakouts appear.
+Stop us if this sounds familiar: the more you break out, the more you want to layer on.
+But the more you layer on, the more breakouts appear.
 Spray tan acne is a real phenomenon, and you might have it.

 How Sunless Tanning Affects Your Skin

 First, let's discuss how your skin interacts with tanning products.
 There are several different ways to achieve a sunless tan.
 The most popular are:

-Spray tanning: Usually done at a salon or spa using a specialized spray gun.
-Tanning sprays use a chemical called dihydroxyacetic acid (DHA) to change the color of dead cells on the surface of your skin.
+- Spray tanning: Usually done at a salon or spa using a specialized spray gun, tanning sprays use a chemical called dihydroxyacetic acid (DHA) to change the color of dead cells on the surface of your skin.
 The more dead cells on your skin, the darker your new skin tone will appear.

 Tanning to Cover Blemishes